A Simple Hierarchical Pooling Data Structure for Loop Closure: Introduction

 Our method can be considered appearance-only, but it is loosely informed by geometry, in the sense that the scene domain (pose space) provides the topology with respect to which we pool descriptors.
-Also closely related to our approach are \cite{turcot2009better,torii2011visual}, which present techniques for merging only pairs of BoWs.
-To the best of our knowledge, our work is the first to pool them hierarchically and specifically target search time in loop closure.
+Also closely related to our approach are \cite{turcot2009better,torii2011visual}, which present techniques for merging only pairs of BoWs; in \cite{chum2007total} queries are expanded by using retrieved and verified images, which is orthogonal to and can be viewed as a {\it query-end} version of our method.\cut{To the best of our knowledge, our work is the first to pool BoWs hierarchically and specifically target search time in loop closure.}